uvarc/rc-website/content/userinfo/howtos/rivanna/compiler-howto.md

 ```
 As noted above, it is particularly important for Fortran programmers to remove the bounds-checking flag for production runs, as that can slow down execution considerably.

 Compilers have many more options to fine-tune optimization levels.
-However, users should be clear on what they need and why, and should avoid flags like -fast that may bind the executable too tightly to a specific architecture, since Rivanna nodes are of different ages and architectures.
+However, users should be clear on what they need and why, and should avoid flags like -fast that may bind the executable too tightly to a specific architecture, since HPC nodes are of different ages and architectures.

 ## Renaming the Executable
 Unless otherwise specified, the name of your executable will be `a.out`.
 To change that, add the flag `-o <name>`.
 It is critical to include the name between the `-o` and the source file, or the compiler will overwrite your source file.